 Who says raw design has to be boring?
 The Solo chair is anything but, and its collection of color choices let you show off your personality and good taste.

 Originally designed for cafes, the Solo Chair also makes a fine addition to kitchens and outdoor seating areas.
 Solo’s character speaks for itself, and you’ll enjoy long hours talking with friends and family on this comfortable, practical chair.

 Casper the friendly ghost must have also been an interior designer.
 After all, his namesake is on this splendid armchair with invisible lines.

 Rather than depend on a solid form for aesthetic appeal, the Casper Armchair is completely see-through and melts into its environment, taking on the colors of the area surrounding it.
 Colored versions are also available in a range of different options.

 Relax poolside with this highly breathable chair from Coalesse.
 The Emu Chair has a unique pattern that allows air to pass through on hot, sultry days when other chairs make you sweat.

-The Emu Chair is stackable and lightweight, making it ideal for outdoor activities where seating must be rearranged at times.
+The Pattern Chair is stackable and lightweight, making it ideal for outdoor activities where seating must be rearranged at times.
 The chairs are also eco-friendly, made from 100% recyclable materials.